-The role of fish and wildlife management agencies, and particularly the science of instream flows, has evolved considerably over the past 20 years and continues to evolve rapidly today.
-By virtue of its members’ expertise and involvement, the IFC is at the forefront of today’s issues and challenges concerning the implementation of instream flows.
-The IFC does not provide a strict mandate to which member agencies must adhere; rather, the organization functions only at the request of its members (and their associated commissions and directors) in meeting current and future challenges, and grasping new opportunities to become more effective at achieving their respective objectives.
+The roles of fish and wildlife management agencies, and particularly the science of instream flow and water level conservation, have evolved considerably over the past 20 years and continue to evolve rapidly today.
+By virtue of its members’ expertise and involvement, the IFC is at the forefront of today’s issues and challenges concerning the implementation of instream flow and water level conservation.
+The IFC does not provide a strict mandate to which member agencies must adhere; rather, the organization functions only at the request of its members (and their associated commissions and directors) in meeting current and future challenges and grasping new opportunities to become more effective at achieving their respective objectives.
 Some of the assistance available to member agencies includes:

 - Assistance in the Development of Proactive Stewardship Strategies

 IFC membership is currently open to state (U.S.) and provincial/territorial (Canada) fish and wildlife management agencies whose work involves instream flow and water level conservation responsibilities.